-Blue sapphire gemstone coin shapes set on sterling silver earrings.
+Blue sapphire gemstones set on sterling silver dragonfly earrings.
 Sapphires are a corundum, which is a mineral that can come in any color and be a sapphire, but when red it is considered ruby.
 The blue color of sapphire comes from impurities of titanium and iron.
 The name comes from the Latin word "sapphirus," which means "blue."

 Sapphire is considered a stone of vision, and ancient Egyptians used the stone to remove foreign objects, such as sand and dust, from the eyes.
 One ancient recipe for eyesight was grind the stone into powder and mix it with vinegar.
 The same recipe was used to treat nosebleeds.
 Gazing into a sapphire was also said to protect the eyes from all injury.